MCP Apps Explained: Interactive UIs for AI Tools (Guide)

 Can I build my own MCP App?

-Yes.
 Install mcpbundles-app-ui, subclass App, build your layout, and return HTML from handle_call.
-Keep markup self-contained and safe for sandboxed iframes; avoid assuming browser APIs that the host disables.
+Keep markup self-contained and safe for sandboxed iframes, and avoid relying on browser APIs the host disables.

 Do MCP Apps work offline?

-No. MCP Apps are rendered by the client after a networked tool invocation.
-Without connectivity to the MCP host and backend, the tool cannot run and the HTML cannot be produced or updated.
+MCP Apps are rendered by the client after a networked tool invocation, so they don't run offline.
+Without connectivity to the MCP host and backend, the tool can't execute and the HTML can't be produced or updated.

 Are MCP Apps secure?